imad1361/crypto-stoploss-takeprofit-optimizer/README.md

 # Crypto Stop-Loss & Take-Profit Optimizer

-## Finding the Best Stop-Loss & Take-Profit Levels for BTC Perpetuals
+## Finding the Best Stop-Loss & Take-Profit Levels for BTC Perpetuals/Crypto

 ### Overview
 This project is designed to backtest various stop-loss and take-profit percentages for BTC/USDT perpetual futures on Binance.
 Using historical data and an RSI-based strategy, it determines the best risk management levels for optimal profitability.